Global impact of emerging internetwork fields on the low solar atmosphere: Introduction

-The main goal in this letter is to establish the global impact of the newly emerging IN fields on the lower solar atmosphere.
-We address this open question by employing coordinated, multi-wavelength IRIS, Hinode and SDO observations.
+The work presented in this paper builds upon our previous efforts to gain a better understanding of small-scale flux emergence \citep{2021ApJ...911...41G}.
+In this study, we carry out a statistical analysis to determine the global impact of newly emerging IN fields on the low solar atmosphere.
+We address this open question by employing coordinated, multi-wavelength observations from IRIS, Hinode and SDO.
 These instruments allow us to study the spatio-temporal evolution of the QS fields at high spatial, spectral, and temporal resolution, while observing the solar atmosphere from the photosphere up to the transition region and corona.

 The observations used in this paper are described in Section \ref{sec2}.
 The identification, classification and tracking of IN bipolar flux features is explained in Section \ref{sec3}.
 Section \ref{sec4} provides the results, while conclusions are given in Section \ref{sec5}.